Kimya Dawson: Personal life

 On Christmas Day in Port Townsend, Washington in 1998, Dawson accidentally overdosed on whiskey and prescription pills.
-Dawson suffered a grand mal seizure and vomited blood, which Dawson then inhaled.
-To the surprise of Dawson's doctors, Dawson woke up from a coma in a hospital the next day.
+Dawson suffered a grand mal seizure and vomited blood, which they then inhaled.
+To the surprise of their doctors, Dawson woke up from a coma in a hospital the next day.

 Dawson moved to Bedford Hills, New York, in December 2005.
 In 2006, Dawson married musician Angelo Spencer.
-In July 2006, Dawson gave birth to a child, Panda, and in November 2006 moved the new family to Olympia, Washington.
+In July 2006, Dawson gave birth to a child, and in November 2006 moved the new family to Olympia, Washington.

 Dawson is good friends with AEW wrestler Bryan Danielson (aka Daniel Bryan), who appears as a guest artist on the Thunder Thighs track "Captain Lou", written in homage to wrestling manager Lou Albano.

-Prior to 2007, Dawson once joked that she is a cousin of The Strokes' drummer Fabrizio Moretti.
+Prior to 2007, Dawson once joked that they are a cousin of The Strokes' drummer Fabrizio Moretti.
 From the joke started a myth that they are actually cousins.

-Dawson came out as non-binary on November 22, 2019.
+In late 2019, Dawson disclosed on social media that they had been impacted by gender dysphoria and stated their pronouns as "she/they/grandpa".
+They had previously referred to themself as "Grandpa Kimya" on Twitter as early as 2012.
+The following January, in a tweet addressing "bullies" on posts in the #IAmNonbinary hashtag, Dawson wrote that "things might have been very different" for them growing up if they "had known words like 'gender fluid' and 'nonbinary' and that language had been normalized by my peers and role models".